ci-wdi-900/intro-to-functions/PITCHME.md

 ## Global Variables

-For a short time, we'll solve this problem by declaring our variables *globally*--that is, *outside* the function.
+For a short time, we'll solve this problem by declaring any variables we want to change *globally*--that is, *outside* the function.

 Variables *inside* will be for internal use only.